β¨DPI Overview

 So looking ahead, how can countries take a similar approach to catalyse inclusion and innovation in areas such as access to money, healthcare, education, and competitive innovation in services?

-Moreover, this is not an exhaustive list!
+This is not an exhaustive list!
 These blocks are necessary but not sufficient to achieve a thriving digital economy.
 It is also important to note that the blocks can only be considered as DPI if they are built in accordance with the technical architecture principles.
 A data sharing system that is not interoperable, or a digital ID that is not minimalist or reusable, cannot be considered as digital public infrastructure.

 Examples of how these DPI blocks can supercharge interactions in society:

-Data Sharing: It enables individuals or entities to verify the authenticity of certificates and licenses by scanning digitally signed QR codes for high-trust, tamper-proof personal data sharing.
+It enables individuals or entities to verify the authenticity of certificates and licenses by scanning digitally signed QR codes for high-trust, tamper-proof personal data sharing.
 Furthermore, it facilitates real-time, consent-based data sharing between systems, thereby reducing the cost of services like lending.
 Data sharing also includes the creation of publicly accessible datasets for research and analytics available via open APIs.

-Discovery and Fulfilment: This allows any product or service to be discovered and fulfilled across multiple applications, whether it's discovering a lawyer or a telemedicine provider and booking an appointment with them, choosing a mode of transport, or even searching and applying for scholarships.
+Transaction Networks allow any product or service to be discovered and fulfilled across multiple applications, whether it's discovering a lawyer or a telemedicine provider and booking an appointment with them, choosing a mode of transport, or even searching and applying for scholarships.

 Many different building blocks in each of these categories can drive exponential outcomes within and across various sectors.